 Using fingers to tear up marijuana is, for some, a part of the overall ritual but it isn’t the best way to prepare a joint or blunt because you never get it as fine as you want it and the oily residue left on your fingers makes it harder to handle papers and wrappers.
 Save the tear maneuver for when you want to pack a bowl.
 You’ll appreciate having the slightly larger cuttings that hold the heat and don’t drop through the screen.

-Alternatively, if you have a Microplane handy, it’ll take at least one hand off this sticky task.
+Alternatively, if you have a microplane handy, it’ll take at least one hand off this sticky task.
 Run some buds back and forth along the surface of a grater for a more delicate, even tear than you’d get using just your paws.

 Cutting Cannabis with Scissors

-Feeling nostalgic for your after-school session days?
+Feeling nostalgic for your after-school sesh days?
 Chopping with scissors is not an ideal way to prep cannabis for any method of consumption, but it’s convenient enough, relatively clean, and the equipment is easy to find.
 A shot glass and a pair of scissors are all you need to cut a half gram of flower down to a desiccated mound.
 Merely place your buds inside of the shot glass and use your scissors in a pestle and mortar fashion, grinding and cutting your buds as they settle at the bottom of the shot glass.
 With some patience and effort, you might even get the desiccated pieces small and even enough to roll a decent joint.

 Alternatively, use a keys’ serrated edges to cut away at your buds.
 Your keys may end up a bit sticky as a result, but some Isopropyl alcohol should cut through the residue right away.